gwdistsys18/dist-sys-practice/README.md

 #### [AWS Tutorial: Launch a VM](https://aws.amazon.com/getting-started/tutorials/launch-a-virtual-machine/)
 Time: 30 min
 	Amazon Elastic Compute Cloud (EC2) is the Amazon Web Service you use to create and run virtual machines in the cloud.
 AWS calls these virtual machines 'instances'.
+	Step 1: Launch an Amazon EC2 Instance
+	Login in and open the Amazon EC2 console, then click Launch Instance to create and configure your virtual machine.
+	Step 2: Configure your Instance
+	Important: After you download the MyKeyPair key, you will want to store your key in a secure location.
+If you lose your key, you won't be able to access your instance.
+If someone else gets access to your key, they will be able to access your instance.
+This key will be used in future.
+	Step 3: Connect to your Instance
+	Step 4: Terminate Your Instance
+	You can easily terminate the instance from the EC2 console.
+In fact, it is a best practice to terminate instances you are no longer using so you don’t keep getting charged for them.
+	Important: I once forgot to terminate the instance and found out later that my account instance usage added up many hours.
+	Summary: This is the basic usage of EC2, not difficulty.

 #### [QwikLab: Intro to S3](https://awseducate.qwiklabs.com/focuses/30?parent=catalog)
 Time: 30 min